Frequently asked questions and general remarks on structures, processes and peculiarities of Dual Study programs

 What’s the nature of the training the company has to offer?

-Which timelines do apply in the selection of student trainees for the Dual program?
+What are the timelines that apply to the selection of trainee students for the Dual Studies program?

-Candidates are chosen in a joint process between GJU and the partner companies.
+Candidates are selected through a collaborative process between GJU and partner companies.

 What does a Company-Student contract in a Dual Study program look like?